venkatakalyan24/AI-Chatbot-for-Farmers/README.md

-# Agribot - An AI Chatbot for Agriculture Sector
+#  An AI Chatbot for Agriculture Sector

 ### About the project